hicommonwealth/commonwealth/knowledge_base/Heroku.md

 ## Procfiles

 Heroku procfiles are used to specify the processes (workers, dynos, resources) executed by an app on startup.
 Processes of the "release" type are run during the [release phase](#release-phases).
 See [dedicated Heroku documentation](https://devcenter.heroku.com/articles/procfile) for a more detailed guide.

+Common currently uses a multi-procfile setup, which also entails a multi-procfile buildpack.
+See [the relevant GitHub repo ReadMe](https://github.com/heroku/heroku-buildpack-multi-procfile) for more information.

 ## Buildpacks